-COR PORATE GOVERNANCE CODE ASSESSMENT REFERENCE TO THE CORPORATE GOVERNANCE REPORT /COMMENTS 111.7.
+Corpor Corporate Governance Code Reference to the Corporate Governance Report /Comments III.7.
 Companies must have specialised committees for corporate governance, appointments and performance evaluation, separately or cumulatively.
 If the remuneration committee provided for in article 399 of the Companies Code has been set up, and this is not prohibited by law, this recommendation can be complied with by attributing to this committee competence in the said matters.
-Part I, chapter 7.1.2. s.
-11.27, 11.29 IV.
-EXECUTIVE MANAGEMENT IV.A Principle: As way of increasing the efficiency and the qua information in the board, the daily management of the ca experience suitable for the role.
-The executive board is re objectives and aiming to contribute towards the compar ompany should be co esponsible for the mai rried out by directors with qualifications, powers and nagement of the company, pursuing the company's IV.B Principle: In determining the number of executive directors, it should be taken into account, besides the costs and the desira agility in the functioning of the executive board, the size of the company, the complexity of its activity, and its geographical s IV.1.
-The managing body should approve, by internal Not adopted Part I, chapter 7.1.2. s.
-11.26 regulation or equivalent, the rules regarding the action of the executive directors and how these are to carry out their executive functions in entities outside of the group. · REN's executive directors serve exclusively on the governing bodies of subsidiaries and companies in which REN has an interest.
+Adopted Part 1, chapter 7.1.2. s.
+II.27, II.29 IV.
+Executive Management IV.A Principle: As way of increasing the efficiency and the qual of information in the board, the daily management of the corpowers and experience suitable for the role.
+The executive pursuing the company's objectives and aiming to contribute ompany should be board is respons e carried out by directors with qualifications, sible for the management of the company, IV.B Principle: In determining the number of executive directors desirable agility in the functioning of the executive board, th geographical spread.
+IV.1.
+The managing body should approve, by internal regulation or equivalent, the rules regarding the action of the executive directors and how these are to carry out their executive functions in entities outside of the group.
+Not adopted Part 1, chapter 7.1.2. s.
+II.26 REN's executive directors serve exclusively on the governing bodies of subsidiaries and companies in which REN has an interest.
 Thus, and despite the fact that there are no internal regulations specifically directed to executive directors on this matter, the directors' availability to perform their duties is total, ensuring at all times the pursuit of the interests of the company and the Group to its full potential.
 IV.2.
-The managing body should ensure that the company acts consistently with its objects and does not delegate powers, namely, in what regards: (i) the definition of the strategy and main policies of the company; (ii) the organisation and coordination of the business structure; (iii) matters that should be considered strategic in virtue of the amounts involved, the risk, or special characteristics Adopted Part I, chapter 7.1.2. s.
-II 21 IV.3.
+The managing body should ensure that the company acts consistently with its objects and does not delegate powers, namely, in what regards: (i) the definition of the strategy and main policies of the company; (ii) the organisation and coordination of the business structure; (iii) matters that should be considered strategic in virtue of the amounts involved, the risk, or special characteristics.
+Adopted Part 1, chapter 7.1.2. s. ll 21 IV.3.
 In the annual report, the management body sets out in what terms the strategy and the main policies defined seek to ensure the long-term success of society and what the main contributions this will make to the wider community are Adopted Chapter 5 of the 2021 Annual Report, Part 2, Chapter 3.
+V. Evaluation of Performance, Remuneration and Appoint tment V.1.
+Annual evaluation of performance Principle : The company should promote the assessment of performance of the executive board and of its members individually, and also the assessment of the overall performance of the managing body and its specialized committees.
+V.1.1.
+The managing body should annually evaluate its performance as well as the performance of its committees and executive directors, taking into account the accomplishment of the company's strategic plans and budget plans, the risk management, the internal functioning and the contribution of each member of the body to these objectives, as well as the relationship with the company's other bodies and committees.
+Adopted Part 1, chapter 7.1.2. s.
+II.24